Avenge me, Dave!

 Project Support Officer

 The Genome Analysis Centre

-Favourite thing to do in science Problem solving!
+Favourite thing to do in my job: Problem solving!
 I enjoy the challenge that comes with resolving issues, and the sense of achievement and relief that comes with it; especially the big hard important ones.